Phantom65536/csc207-ThoughtVault/Initial Design.md

   - private bool setCredentials(Username, password, API key): save the credentials for the user, hash the password
   - private bool createCalendar(API String): create a Google Calendar instance with this OAuth Client ID
 - Log in+out Input Boundary:
-  - bool logIn()
+  - User Output Data logIn()
   - bool logOut()
 - Log in+out interactor (implementing Log In+Out Input Boundary):
-  - bool logIn(Login Data Input Object): Match username with a User instance and check if password is correct
+  - User Output Data logIn(Login Data Input Object): Match username with a User instance and check if password is correct
   - bool logOut(Identifier Data Input Object): Log out and the system should return to Login page

 Data Access (depends on whether we implement it with database tables or JSON files):